yavda1/yavda1.github.io/docs/guides/pksmtwilight.md

 PKSM is a very powerful tool that allows you to edit saves for generations 1-8.
 Ordinarily PKSM only detects cartridge and digital games seemingly making it impossible to use with the Twilight menu or any miscellaneous save file.
 However, PKSM has a feature that allows you to do this, and this guide will detail it.

-!!! note
-This tutorial already presumes you have PKSM and know how to use it.
-You can find a guide PKSM [here](/pksm).
-It also presumes you have the Twilight menu.

 ## What do I need?

 - [PKSM](https://github.com/FlagBrew/PKSM/releases/10.0.0/)